geoserver/geoserver/doc/en/user/source/community/monitoring/audit.rst

 The ``audit.roll_limit`` is the number of requests logged into a file before rolling happens.
 The files are also automatically rolled at the beginning of each day.

+In clustered installations with a shared data directory the audit path will need to be different for each node.
+In this case it's possible to specify the audit path by using a JVM system variable, add the following to the JVM startup options and it will override whatever is specified in ``monitor.properties``:

+  -DGEOSERVER_AUDIT_PATH=/path/to/the/logs/directory

 Outputs and contents
 --------------------